-Growing up in the United States, you learn from an early age that the good life-the right to be happy-is a fundamental right.
+If you grew up in the United States, you learned from an early age the good life-the right to be happy-was a fundamental right.
 The pursuit of happiness is written into the DNA of this country.
 Way back in 1776, the Founding Fathers wrote in the Declaration of Independence: